MarcelZama/Data-Science/README.md

 My Github link: https://github.com/MarcelZama

-Along with my College and Professional career, I worked on many projects at work and on my own time.
+Along with my College and Professional career, I worked on many projects on my own time.
 Projects that I was interested in.
 Some of the most interesting projects I have been working on are:

 -"Bank Management Software" A project for bank workers that allows them to access and modify data inside the system, and add/delete funds from different accounts.